Lenostatos/crownsegmentr/README.md

 - `calculate_modes_flexible`
   ([source](https://github.com/Lenostatos/crownsegmentr/blob/HEAD/src/ams3d_R_interface_flexible.cpp))
-  for processing both normalized and non-normalized while possibly also using rasters for the crown diameter and crown height to tree height parameters.
+  for processing both normalized and non-normalized while possibly also using rasters for the crown diameter and crown length to tree height parameters.

 They are all doing basically the same thing, which is looping over